 T-2.5.
-Maintain Nonmotorized Policy a Transportation Plan that is consistent with the policy direction of this plan, lays out criteria for prioritizing projects, designates specific City rights-of-way and corridors for improved pedestrian and bicycle circulation, and sets design standards for nonmotorized facilities.
+Maintain Policy Nonmotorized a Transportation Plan that is consistent with the policy direction of this plan, lays out criteria for prioritizing projects, designates specific City rights-of-way and corridors for improved pedestrian and bicycle circulation, and sets design standards for nonmotorized facilities.

-NMTP

-The NIP is a functional plan which provides a detailed examination of the existing pedestrian, and bicycle, system, criteria for improvement, and The Transportation suggested improvements.
-Element lays the fundamental policy basis for the NTP-NMTP
+NMTP The NIP is a functional plan which provides a detailed examination of the existing pedestrian, and bicycle, system criteria for improvement, and suggested improvements.
+The Transportation Element lays the fundamental policy basis for the HTP- NMTP

-NMTP

-Although the NTP and the Transportation Element were developed separately, the current NTP is consistent with the general policy direction of the Transportation Element.
-The NTP will need to be updated regularly to incorporate new and better ve vise!
-To do so is consistent with the Growth standards for facilities and to reprioritize routes to be built.
+NMTP Although the NIP and the Transportation Element were developed separately, the current NTP is consistent with the general policy direction of the Transportation Element.
+The NIP will need to be standards for facilities and to reprioritize routes to be built.

-Goal I-3.
-Work to establish and promote a transu and ridesharing system that provides viable vallernatives to the single-occupant vehicle
+Goal II-3.
+Work to establish and promote a transit and ridesharing system that provides viable callernatives to the syngle-occupant vehicle